Tuesday, June 26, 2012

 My Five Year Old Daughter and Her Children are Moving In

-We will be going to the Dollar Tree this evening after picking up all the bigger kids from track practice and drama practice today.
-Kiki is armed with her bag of money (2.60) saved from discoveries around the house and her first youth fairy visit.
+We’re heading to Dollar Tree tonight after picking up all the big kids from track and drama practice.
+Kiki is fully prepared, armed with her life savings—$2.60—collected from random house discoveries and her first visit from the Tooth Fairy.

-Kiki: Maybe I should save all this money do I can buy a house.
+Kiki: Maybe I should save all this money so I can buy a house.

-Me: Houses cost ALOT of money honey.
-More than you can count.
+Me: Houses cost a lot of money, honey.
+More than you can even count.

-Later, Kiki: Mommy, when I am a mom I am going to live with you.
+Kiki: Mommy, when I’m a mom, I’m going to live with you.

 Me: Why?
 So I can help with the kids?